-Description of Main Line of Railway
+Description of main line of railway

-Commencing at a point on the Collie-Collie-Cardiff Railway about 130 miles 15 chains from Perth and proceeding thence in a south-easterly direction for approximately 1 mile 47 chains and thence in an easterly direction for approximately 18 chains, and thence in a north-easterly direction for approximately 35 chains, and thence in a northerly direction for approximately 16 chains, and thence in a north-north-easterly direction for approximately 17 chains, and thence in a north-easterly direction for approximately 29 chains, and thence in a northerly direction for approximately 20 chains, terminating at a point approximately midway between the northern and southern boundaries of Mineral Lease 131 and approximately 20 chains east of the north-eastern corner of Location 2994, being Reserve 15074 as more particularly set out and delineated in red on map marked C.E.
+Commencing at a point on the Collie-Collie-Cardiff Railway about 130 miles 15 chains from Perth and proceeding thence in a south-easterly direction for approximately 1 mile 47 chains, and thence in an easterly direction for approximately 18 chains, and thence in a north-easterly direction for approximately 35 chains, and thence in a northerly direction for approximately 16 chains, and thence in a north-north-easterly direction for approximately 17 chains, and thence in a north-easterly direction for approximately 29 chains, and thence in a northerly direction for approximately 20 chains, terminating at a point approximately midway between the northern and southern boundaries of Mineral Lease 131 and approximately 20 chains east of the north-eastern corner of Location 2994, being Reserve 15074 as more particularly set out and delineated in red on map marked C.E.
 Plan 40430, deposited pursuant to Edw.
-VII., No. 47, Section 96.
+VII., No. 47 2, section 96.

 Total length, about 3 miles 22 chains.